BrutSoft/Greenfield-project/README.md

 is redirected to the donation page.
 Person has an option to skip the main page and go straight to the donation page.
 This web-app is written in JavaScript.
 The UI is built with React.
 For backend we use Node and Express.
 Firebase is used for authentication, database and deployment.
 Stripe api is used for a secure donation/transaction.
+Mailgun api is used for sending emails with transaction information.

 ## Team